FlamxGames/godot-ai-assistant-hub/README.md

 ---

 ## Available Tools

+When using tools, the assistants can perform any of these actions.
+You have the control on what they can or cannot do.

 | Category | Tool | Introduced in Version | Last Update |
 |----------|------|-----------------------|-------------|
 | **Code** | Create Script | 2.0.0 | 2.0.0 |